katemoser/typescript-pixly/HowTo.md

 Module not found: Error: Can't resolve './src' in '/Users/kate/Desktop/Rithm/Week-10/typescript-pixly/pixly-fe'

 FIX: Had to run `npx webpack watch --mode development` and add (blank) index.js file to ./src

+>>> We had issues with our exported PORT const in our config becoming a globally declared variable.

+FIX: Changed our import / export syntax to the following

+ - import { PORT } from "./config"

+ - export {
+  PORT,
+  getDatabaseUri,
+};